Bradley Jando | Thursday 18th June 2020 11:28am

-Itís important to check your engine oil often, as it helps to prevent issues like wear, contaminants and corrosion happening within your engine.
-Changing the oil should be something that is done every 5,000 miles, and you should always check your oil before driving long distances.
+Itís important to check your engine oil often, as it helps to prevent issues like wear, contaminants and corrosion from happening within your engine.
+Changing the oil should be something that is done every 5,000 miles, and you should be checking your oil monthly or before driving long distances.
 You will also be able to tell if your oil filter needs to be replaced if you spot any leakage of oil from the filter.

 To change the air filter, you may have to first remove the airbox.
 Most cars will have an airbox that encloses the air filter.
 Once it has been removed, simply pull out the old filter and replace it with a new clean filter, and finish by replacing the airbox.